Before you read any further, ask yourself: if your dog’s kisses made you sick, would you stop kissing them?

 Personally, I’ve never had a reason to suspect my precious pup has “given” me anything that led to sickness, so I probably wouldn’t stop smooching my number one mutt.
 But then again, I’m not a doctor.
 So let’s see what one has to say.

-Jane Sykes, a professor from the University of California, recently weighed in on this very question.
+Jane Sykes, a professor at the University of California, recently weighed in on this very question.
 On one level, the concern is not entirely unfounded.
 Our pups do carry a lot of bacteria a human dog owner may otherwise not be exposed to.

 A lot of those little bugs live and thrive in a dog’s saliva, and since no dog lover can resist the temptation to smooch their pooch, it makes perfect sense that dog kisses might place one “at risk.”